linux-is-awesome/gnome_extension_rocketbar/README.md

 Note: to get additional customization options for the GNOME Shell I would suggest to use [Just Perfection](https://extensions.gnome.org/extension/3843/just-perfection) extension.

-### Compatibility

-- Gnome 42+
-- Developed and tested using Manjaro Gnome

 -----

 ### Demonstration